morlikowski/relation-extraction/4_conclusion.md

 improvements?
 Do you see different or related problems for these approaches?

-- compare different features used by Mintz et al. and Singh et al.
+- further compare different features used by Mintz et al. and Singh et al.

 - combine distant supervision and joint inference